-Starting Summer 2023 all new incoming students will be using Kaplan in place of ATI.
 Kaplan is designed to facilitate student academic success.
-Kaplan provides resources that, when used effectively by prelicensure nursing students, help them to be successful in the nursing courses and prepares them for the NCLEX-RN.
+Kaplan provides resources that, when used effectively by pre-licensure nursing students, help them to be successful in the nursing courses and prepares them for the NCLEX-RN.

-Students will receive account and payment information for Kaplan as part of SON orientation.
-The Kaplan Learning System is mandatory for all pre-licensure students in the SON admitted in Summer 2023 and thereafter.
-Proctored assessments are proctored in person.
+Students will receive an account and payment information for Kaplan as part of SON orientation.
+The Kaplan Learning System is mandatory for all pre-licensure students in the SON (for traditional BSN students graduating in Fall 2025 please refer to the ATI policy).
+Proctored assessments are taken and monitored in person.
 Kaplan proctored examinations may be administered during the week prior to final exam per University policy.